jmtyszka/bidskit/README.md

 </pre>

 #### Conversion without Sessions

-You can also omit the use of session subdirectories if you only have one session per subject.
+You can omit the use of session subdirectories if you only have one session per subject.
 Use the --no-sessions command line flag to achieve this (this feature is switched off by default):
 <pre>
 % dcm2bids.py --no-sessions -i mydicom -o mybids
 </pre>

 ### First Pass Conversion
 Run the docker image or dcm2niix on the root DICOM folder and specify an output root BIDS folder for the converted files.

 With the docker image, do: